nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 for more information about how to create a TPU VM and how to get started with PyTorch on TPUs.

-To use Speedster on Google TPUs, we will use the [`torch_xla`](https://github.com/pytorch/xla) library, which is already preinstalled in all the Google Cloud TPU VMs, you will find it in the base Python environment.
+To use Speedster on Google TPUs, we will use the [`torch_xla`](https://github.com/pytorch/xla) library, which is already preinstalled in all the Google Cloud TPU VMs, you will find it in the base Python3 environment.

 After creating the VM, you can follow these steps to set up Speedster:
-- Check that the `torch_xla` library is installed in the base Python environment.
-You can do this by running `python -c "import torch_xla; print(torch_xla.__version__)"` in the VM console;
+- Check that the `torch_xla` library is installed in the base Python3 environment.
+You can do this by running `python3 -c "import torch_xla; print(torch_xla.__version__)"` in the VM console;
 - Set TPU runtime configuration as explained in the [official documentation](https://cloud.google.com/tpu/docs/run-calculation-pytorch?hl=en#set_tpu_runtime_configuration);
 - [Optional] Check that the TPU is working by running the [official example](https://cloud.google.com/tpu/docs/run-calculation-pytorch?hl=en#perform_a_simple_calculation);
 - Install Speedster by running `pip install speedster`.
 It's not required to install the deep learning compilers in this case, since they are not supported on TPUs.